Insality/druid/README.md

 By default, **Druid** will auto check the parent component template name to build the full template name for component.

-If for some reason you want to pass the full template name by yourself, you can disable it by setting `druid.no_auto_input` field in _game.project_:
+If for some reason you want to pass the full template name by yourself, you can disable it by setting `druid.no_auto_template` field in _game.project_:

 ```
 [druid]